WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 ### Prometheus data integrations

 These are for pulling metrics into Prometheus from various services.
-This would all be in addition to writing integrations with the Prometheus client libraries for the Django API and Nuxt (Airflow should be automatically covered by the exporter listed below).
+This would all be in addition to writing and integration for Nuxt and deploying `django-prometheus` for the API (Airflow should be automatically covered by the exporter listed below).

 * Elasticsearch exporter: https://github.com/prometheus-community/elasticsearch_exporter
 * Postgres exporter: https://github.com/prometheus-community/postgres_exporter